 There are several different types of Klorane dry shampoo you can buy.
 I go with their basic one.
 They do have a dark hair one but I just prefer the regular and have never had issues with white residue lingering.

 They also have a volumizing dry shampoo and even a detox dry shampoo for super oily scalps.
 There are lots of options to choose from.
 But I’m an originalist and love this classic one.

 I always keep a full size bottle in my hair drawer.
 And when I travel, I love their mini travel size one.
 And if you’re heading to Paris, yes, you should buy some while you’re there because it is significantly cheaper!

 Why You Don’t Want To LIVE On Dry Shampoo

 You’ll hear some people say that their life is just dry shampoo and coffee.
 Right?
 They use it every single day and rarely wash and blow dry their hair because of it.
 They think that they’re practicing better hair care by saving their ends and growing them out.
 Wrong.
 Adding a ton of dry shampoo to your hair every single day is actually DAMAGING your hair.
 Here’s why.

 You Need Oil

-Your hair and scalp NEEDS oil.
+Your hair and scalp need oil.
 It’s there to hydrate your skin, nourish the

 Dried Cuticles Aren’t Fun

 Because you’re removing all the oil with dry shampoo, your cuticles will get dried out.
 When the cuticle gets dried out the hair isn’t as healthy and strong and it can break off.
-So the whole thought process of less washing, more dry shampoo means longer hair since I’m not putting heat on it is totally wrong!
-Just wash your hair and try an overnight hairstyle to keep
+So the whole thought process of less washing, and more dry shampoo means longer hair since I’m not putting heat on it is totally wrong!
+Just wash your hair and try a no heat hairstyle to keep the

 Shop My Favorite Dry Shampoos